pepopowitz/getting-unstuck/slides/src/04-isolate.md

 Trail: 2.
 Isolate, Proof of Concept

-TODO - illustrate somehow that I'm only including the pieces that I need to prove out
+TODO - lego camper as a demonstration of poc vs ripping code out

 ---